chriseidhof/chriseidhofnl/content/post/structs-and-mutation-in-swift.md

 origin.x = 10 // error
 ```

 Even though we defined `x` within the struct as a `var` property, we cannot change it, because `origin` is defined using `let`.
-This has some large advantages.
+This has some major advantages.
 For example, if you read a line like `let point = ...`, and you know that `point` is a struct variable, then you also know that it will never, ever, change.
 This is a great help when reading through code.

 To create a variable that we can mutate, we need to create it using `var`: